What is ANOVA?

-One-Way Analysis of Variance (ANOVA) tells you if there are any statistical differences between the means of three or more independent groups.
+Developed by Ronald Fisher, ANOVA stands for Analysis of Variance.
+One-Way Analysis of Variance tells you if there are any statistical differences between the means of three or more independent groups.

 How can ANOVA help?

-Do age, sex, and income have an effect on whether someone clicks on a landing page?
+Do age, sex, or income have an effect on whether someone clicks on a landing page?

-Do location, employment status, and education have an effect on NPS score?
+Do location, employment status, or education have an effect on NPS score?

 How does ANOVA work?